 Cleanser, toner, serum, moisturizer, oil, repeat.
 If your nighttime skin care routine is starting to feel, well, routine, it might be time to experiment with a new step — one that requires zero extra effort and is easy enough to do in your sleep.
 Actually, for this new crop of skin care products, that’s kind of the whole point.
-Skin care sleeping masks are on the rise, promising to deliver hydration and glow overnight (and revolutionizing the term “beauty sleep” in the process).
+Skin care sleeping masks and face masks are on the rise, promising to deliver hydration and glow overnight (and revolutionizing the term “beauty sleep” in the process).
 To get the scoop on the trending must-have, TZR consulted derms and beauty brands about why, when, and how to use sleeping masks.

 Though they share a common category, sleep masks are different from typical face masks in almost every way.
 “Regular face masks can serve to lightly peel damaged epidermis, hydrate, and calm down irritation and are applied for 15 to 20 minutes, whereas sleeping masks are applied for long periods of time and are designed to provide longer, more substantial care,” Dr. Neil Sadick of Sadick Dermatology tells TZR.
 “Sleeping masks typically contain hydrating or remodeling agents such as hyaluronic acid and retinol, and their consistency is thick but non-comedogenic, meaning they let the skin breathe without clogging the pores,” he says.